A Tree Is Nice

+A Tree is Nice is a children's picture book written by American writer Janice May Udry and illustrated by American artist Marc Simont.
+It was published by Harper and Brothers in 1956, and won the Caldecott Medal in 1957.
 In a retrospective essay about the Caldecott Medal-winning books from 1956 to 1965, Norma R. Fryatt wrote, "The book becomes one of the most convincing sermons on conservation yet done for young children."